 Sometimes Games Are Annoying

 I have always loved to play Android games.
 Yet there are certain things in games that absolutely annoy me.
-This post is going to go over six things developers do in Android games that annoy me.
+This post is going to go over five things developers do in Android games that annoy me.

 #1 Waiting for Things to Happen in Android Games